DavidWells/analytics/examples/demo/README.md

 3. Now change directories back into `/example/demo` and run `npm install` to install the local plugins.
 4. Then you should be able to start it locally with `npm start`

+If you run into an installation error, make sure you have built all plugins in the root repo (mentioned in step 2).

+If you still see errors, remove the `package-lock.json` file in this directory & run `npm install`  again.
+This fixes some oddities around how npm `file:` references work.

 ## Watching local plugins

 To see your changes to plugins reflected in the demo app: